ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 └───┴──────┘
 ```

-Rows are not escaped in Pretty* format.
+Rows are not escaped in Pretty* formats.
 Example is shown for the [PrettyCompact](#prettycompact) format:

 ``` sql
 SELECT 'String with \'quotes\' and \t character' AS Escaping_test